Calendar - Please look at our

-In the absence of federal recognition, funding, and human services, Duwamish Tribal Services has struggled to provide numerous social, educational, health, and cultural programs during the past 25 years.
+In the absence of federal recognition, funding, and human services, Duwamish Tribal Services has struggled to provide numerous social, educational, health, and cultural programs.
 The Duwamish Tribe currently has around 600 enrolled members.
-Many more people have Dkhw’Duw’Absh ancestry but have chosen to enroll with federally recognized Tribes, in order to obtain health and other human services.
+Many more people have Dkhw’Duw’Absh ancestry but have chosen to enroll with federally recognized Tribes.

 In 2004, Duwamish Tribal Services created Duwamish Management Corporation as a For Profit business owned by the Dkhw’Duw’Absh.
 Its purpose is to create businesses whose profits will fund activities and programs that strengthen the economic well-being of the Dkhw’Duw’Absh community and our cultural way of life.
 Our goal is subsistence, our natural human right to feed our families and to care for ourselves, our community, and our ancestral homeland, both physically and spiritually, using the resources of our people, the land, and the sea.

-We have created programs that help our culture to survive.
+Dkhw’Duw’Absh have created programs that help our culture survive.
 Our cultural heritage group T’ilibshudub (“Singing Feet”) teaches traditional oratory, dancing, singing and ceremonial practices to our community, other First Peoples, and the public.
-We have observed that T’ilibshudub helps Dkhw’Duw’Absh children to better succeed in school, helps preserve of Lushootseed language, dances, and songs, and helps support our Native artisans and our elders, who are our Tradition Keepers.
+T’ilibshudub helps Dkhw’Duw’Absh children do better in school.
+T’ilibshudub helps preserve the Lushootseed language, our dances, our songs, and helps support our native artisans and our elders, who are our Tradition Keepers.

 Seattle's First People, the Dkhw’Duw’Absh, welcomes support from all sources, public and private.
 Contributions to Duwamish Tribal Services, a 501(c)(3) organization registered with the State of Washington and the IRS, are tax-deductible.